sayidh/blog/README.md

 bundle install

 基本使用
-jekyll build
+`jekyll build`
-# => The current folder will be generated into ./_site
+The current folder will be generated into ./_site

-jekyll build --watch
+`jekyll build --watch`
-# => The current folder will be generated into ./_site,
-#    watched for changes, and regenerated automatically.
-built-in development server
+The current folder will be generated into ./_site, watched for changes, and regenerated automatically. built-in development server

-jekyll serve
+`jekyll serve`
-# => A development server will run at http://localhost:4000/
+A development server will run at http://localhost:4000/
-# Auto-regeneration: enabled.
+Auto-regeneration: enabled.
 Use `--no-watch` to disable.

-jekyll serve --livereload
+`jekyll serve --livereload`
-# LiveReload refreshes your browser after a change.
+LiveReload refreshes your browser after a change.

-How to add plugins
-jekyll-watch
+`jekyll-watch`
 url: https://github.com/jekyll/jekyll-watch
 介绍
 Rebuild your Jekyll site when a file changes with the --watch switch.